 How To Create a Sudo User on Ubuntu

-sudo is command designed to allow users to run programs with the security privileges of another user, by default the root user.
-In this guide we will show you how to create a new user with sudo privileges on Ubuntu.
+sudo command is designed to allow users to run programs with the security privileges of another user, by default the root user.

 You will be prompted to set and confirm the new user password.
 Make sure that the password for the new account is as strong as possible.